-In the summer of 2012, Catalinbread were working on an oil can delay pedal.
-The results of thois work became the CAtalinbread Adineko.
+In the summer of 2012, Catalinbread was working on an oil can delay pedal.
+The results of this work became the Catalinbread Adineko.

 Finding a number of very cool behaviors of the old units, though the differences could be dramatic from unit to unit and day to day (even hour to hour!).

-The positive behaviors were a cool, bright, but dark sounding echo with a vibrato modulation.
-This lined up with the echo time and a repeat quality, that had a fog which can hover in a neat way.
+The positive behaviors were a cool, bright, but dark-sounding echo with a vibrato modulation.
+This lined up with the echo time and a repeat quality, that had a fog that can hover in a neat way.

 There are many not-so-good behaviors with these units!
 Short delay time, with modulation and repeat quality changing dramatically as the units warm up.